The Next: Fame Is at Your Doorstep: Mentors

 Gloria Estefan was invited to form part of the main cast, liking the idea mainly because she would not judge, but help the contestant make a good presentation onstage.

 Though Joe Jonas was about to say no to the project, mostly due to a busy schedule, the producers were persistent.
 After arranging a meeting with him, they gave Jonas a spiel of the show, raising the interest for the program, due to the way it would be directed and for giving the opportunity to new artists the chances they deserved.
-Producers of the show later stated that they wished they hadn't been so persistent in pursuing Jonas, as his lack of personality was clearly evident on the show, particularly when being compared to John Rich.

 Rapper Nelly was invited personally by producer Dave Broome to the show, and though he wasn't sure at the beginning, it was the original direction different from other music competition shows which made him accept the mentoring role.

 John Rich, an accomplished country music singer/songwriter, producer, and one half of the duo Big & Rich, provided most of the personality for the show.
 Known for being offbeat, Rich's mentorship was often the highlight of each episode.
 In the end, it would be a performer mentored by Rich who would end up winning the competition.
 Rich also performed the most of any of the mentors, being featured 3 of the 5 times.
 These performances displayed Rich's talents in a variety of formats as he sang and played lead guitar with Nelly on a powerful rendition of "American Woman", then did "Superstition" with Gloria Estefan, and in the final episode performed the inspiring "That's Why I Pray" with Big & Rich partner Kenny Alphin.